iamrayghazali/Simple-Calculator/README.md

 # simple_calculator
-A simple terminal calculator with the following operators: addition, substraction, division, multiplication, and persentage.
+A simple terminal calculator with minimal error handling, and the following operators: addition, substraction, division, multiplication, and persentage.